aashvixcodes/stock-lstm-predictor/README.md

 1. **Vanishing gradient problem** – where model forgets earlier data
 2. **Short memory** – inability to remember long-term patterns

-> 📌 In this project, LSTM is used to learn from past 60 days and recursively forecast next 30 days.

 ---